ivancuric/js-perf/README.md

 <script src="main-bundle.js">
 ```

 Then there's the topic of transpiled code and polyfills.
+If you a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0MDQ4NzkwMywzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbLTE5NzQ5NTY5NjgsMzUyMjM1NTkzLC03Nj
-UxNTQyXX0=
+k1MTU0Ml19
 -->